decyphir/RobonTL/README.md

 # RobonTL

 RobonTL is a C++ library for ROBust ONline monitoring of signal Temporal Logic.
+It computes interval robustness as defined in 'Robust online monitoring of signal temporal logic' by Deshmuk et al, although the algorithm is not exactly the one described in this paper.

 ## Compilation